Satin Doll: Dedicated to Duke Ellington

-Satin Doll: Dedicated to Duke Ellington is a solo album by American jazz pianist Hank Jones recorded in 1976 for the Japanese Trio label.
-The album consists of one side of compositions by Duke Ellington and one of popular big band tunes.
+Satin Doll: Dedicated to Duke Ellington is a solo album by American jazz pianist Hank Jones recorded in 1976 for the Japanese Trio label and released on CD by All Art Jazz in 1991 under the title Solo Piano.
+The album consists of one side of compositions by Duke Ellington and one of other miscellaneous jazz standards.
+It was Jones's first solo piano album since Have You Met Hank Jones from 20 years earlier.